hpchud/hpchud.github.io/docs/how-to-use-lustre.md

 The Lustre scratch space is mounted under `/scratch`.

-Inside this directory, there are two more directories: `/scratch/sol` and `/scratch/universe`.
-We will come back to those in a moment.

-At the 3rd level directory, you will find your username, e.g. `/scratch/universe/u1056048`.
+Inside the `/scratch/universe` folder, you will find your username, e.g. `/scratch/universe/u1056048`.
 This is your scratch space - it has the same permissions as your home folder.

-### sol or universe?

-Inside both the `/scratch/sol` and `/scratch/universe` directories, you will find a directory with your username that you can use for scratch space.
-They are just two different folders that both reside on the same Lustre filesystem.
-However, the distribution policy for the files you save in each one is different.

-The Sol cluster is geographically separated from the rest of the QGG.
-Therefore, a storage server is also positioned next to Sol.
-Inside the `/scratch/sol` directory, Lustre will prefer to place your files on the storage server next to Sol.
-This avoids the long communication distance.

-If you plan to use Sol and require the best storage performance, use the `/scratch/sol/<username>` folder.
-Otherwise, or if you do not care, use the `/scratch/universe/<username>` folder.

-#### In summary, unless you are using Sol, the path to your scratch space is `/scratch/universe/<username>/`.
+#### In summary, the path to your scratch space is `/scratch/universe/<username>/`.

 ## How to use it